 As a designer, I’m personally guilty of not always explaining which logo format to use when.
 I sometimes assume my brand style guide will speak for itself because hey, it just looks so darn pretty, isn’t that enough!
 Unfortunately, no. I’ll break it down for you and explain what the difference is between each logo type: main logo, logo variation, submark and logo elements—as well as common used for each.
 And, more importantly, WHY you need more than just one logo.

 First off, hopefully your designer supplied you with a detailed brand style guide which clearly labels what logo is what.
 Below is an example of what I give each of my clients after finishing their branding package.
+I also have several over on my portfolio page if you want to check those out.
 It clearly labels which logo is which.
 I typically include a primary logo, logo variation, logo submark and either an element or pattern.
 Not every brand is the same, each business has different needs.
 Not all clients need a pattern or element, yet will need multiple variations, or multiple submarks for multiple services, etc.

 This one is pretty obvious, your primary logo is the main logo you will use for your brand.
 It is used the most often and on almost everything including your website, business cards, printed materials, signage etc.